emersonrp/bindcontrol/README.md

 ## TODO

 * It's gotten a lot better, but there are still some Homecoming-specific notions hard-coded into BindControl.
 I'm working on finding and fixing these, but any bug reports and other feedback from Rebirth players would be very welcomed.
 * The hope is to make every reasonable slash command in the game available in some way, typically via PowerBinder.
 What qualifies as a "reasonable slash command" is yet to be determined.
-Check [the SlashCommands.md file](SlashCommands.md) for the current status
+Check [the SlashCommands.md file](SlashCommands.md) for the current status.
 * Access to MacOS for testing is via a MacOS VM several OS versions old.
 I don't want to buy an actual Mac just for this wee vanity project, so mileage may vary on how it acts in an actual recent Mac environment.
-* The Movement Powers page is a confusing forest of checkboxes, dating from the original CityBinder layout and needs some layout and documentation work <i>(WIP)</i>.
-* Investigate improvements to Mastermind binds to clarify and expand the behavior <i>(WIP)</i>.
+* The Movement Powers page is complicated and confusing, and somewhat Speed-on-Demand focused.
+It needs a bit more organization and cleanup to make it better and more flexible and helpful for all movement power scenarios.  <i>(WIP)</i>
 * The popmenu editor, on Windows, simply can't load pathologically large popmenus (tens of thousands of entries).
 This is a hard limit on the wx toolkit imposed by Windows itself, and can't be worked around in any way I can see.
 As there exist at least two menus this large "in the wild," further investigation is merited.
 * More error detection and handling.
-* More and better help text and documentation.
+* More and better help text and documentation.  <i>(WIP - check [the wiki](https://github.com/emersonrp/bindcontrol/wiki/Getting-Started-With-BindControl))</i>
+* More internal work on initialization order of objects to speed up start time and avoid bootstrapping problems.  <i>(WIP)</i>
 * Fix bugs as found.
-* More internal work on initialization order of objects to speed up start time and avoid bootstrapping problems <i>(WIP)</i>.

 ## Using Binary Releases